OSN (rapper): Early life

-Gao was born in Muzha, Taipei City.
+Gao was born in Muzha, Taipei on June 14, 1997.
 His father is a professor at Xiamen University, and his mother is a junior high school teacher.
 He briefly attended a community college in the United States, but returned to Taiwan in a year and a half.

 Career

 After serving his four-month mandatory military service, Gao met Skot Suyama, who helped produce his future songs.
 In 2018, Gao debuted with first song, "Everybody Bounce".
 His 2019 song, "Without You", was a viral hit in Taiwan and was nominated for Song of the Year at the 31st Golden Melody Awards.
-On 30 April 2019, Gao released his debut album titled #osnrap.
+On April 30, 2019, Gao released his debut album titled #osnrap.
 That same year, he won the Best New Asian Artist Mandarin award at the Mnet Asian Music Awards.

 Besides his solo career, in 2018, Gao formed the rap group Ching G Squad with three other rappers: Shou, Red, and ChrisFlow.
 The group released their first extended play, Watermelon, on September 20, 2019.